Use This, Not That: 8 Healthy Cooking Swaps

 Remember: Some of these substitutions will affect the taste and texture of your recipes, so it is essential to play with the ratios to find the perfect fit for you.
 Consume a variety of foods, eat treats in moderation, and incorporate frequent physical activity to keep a well balanced, healthy lifestyle.

-Research shows that plant-based diets can help manage and even aid in the prevention of many chronic conditions such as...Read More
+Research shows that plant-based diets can help manage and even aid in the prevention of many chronic conditions such as diabetes, heart disease and cancer.
+Try incorporating more plant-based and meatless recipes into your diet — even if...Read More